Pirates vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (5-0) will take the mound for the Rays, his seventh start of the season.
+- The Rays will send Zach Eflin (3-0) to the mound for his fifth start this season.

-- He has earned a quality start four times in six starts this season.

-- McClanahan has six starts in a row of five innings or more.
+- Eflin will look to finish five or more innings for the fifth start in a row.

 |Opponent